 - Exploratory Testing: Relies on the tester’s experience and intuition to uncover unexpected defects in real-time.

-- Ad Hoc Testing: Performs testing without predefined test cases, relying on tester intuition to identify defects.
+- Ad Hoc Testing: Performs testing without predefined test cases, relying on software tester intuition to identify defects.
+Ad Hoc tests are unstructured, quick, and useful for catching unexpected issues.

 Functional testing is the foundation for quality, and we’re here to support your journey toward unmatched software.
 Book a meeting!